gsamokovarov/balkan/doc/deploy.md

 Documentation for the `bin/deploy` script: how it works, how to configure it, and how to provision new servers.

+**PLACEHOLDERS**: Some commands and configuration snippets described in this configuration are app-specific, i.e. their exact contents will vary from app to app.
+In order to make this documentation generic, the `#{app_name}` and `#{app_domain}` placeholders are used in such places.
+Replace the placeholders with the respective values in `config/deploy.yml` before executing the commands / copying the configuration.

 # Overview

 `bin/deploy` implements a simple deploy process for a self-hosted app on a server that you